USCbiostats/slurmR/README.md

 #      y
 #  }
 #  ARRAY_ID  <- as.integer(Slurm_env("SLURM_ARRAY_TASK_ID"))
+#
+#  # The -snames- function creates the write names for I/O of files as a
+#  # function of the ARRAY_ID
 #  snames    <- function (type, array_id = NULL, tmp_path = NULL, job_name = NULL)
 #  {
 #      if (length(array_id) && length(array_id) > 1)